 The key to making fantastic guacamole is starting with fantastic avocados!

 I have a new avocado find I’m excited to tell you about!
 California Avocados Direct.
 They grow absolutely delicious, beautiful Hass avocados.
 They’re thin-skinned, with great flavor and a wonderfully creamy, super smooth texture.

 When they sent me an avocado to sample, I felt like it was my birthday.
 It was wrapped like a jewel.

-And here’s something interesting. . . see the darker green color along the edge?
-That’s the part that comes into contact with the skin.
-It contains more nutrients than any other part of the fruit.
+- Here’s something interesting. . . see the darker green color along the edge of the avocado in the photo below?
+That’s the part that comes into contact with the skin, and it contains more nutrients than any other part of the fruit.
 Make sure you get all that good stuff!

-Please remember that the fat in avocados is the good kind!
+- Please remember that the fat in avocados is the good kind!
 It’s good for you!
-Avocados are also full of antioxidants and offer numerous other health benefits.

 Here’s my step-by-step guide on How To Cut An Avocado!

 I hope you love this Key Lime Grilled Corn Guacamole Recipe as much as I do.

 Lime Grilled Corn Guacamole is a bright, delicious recipe packed with the fresh flavors of summer.
 Spread it in a sandwich, serve it with chips, or top your grilled meat, chicken or fish with it!